 We crossed the border from Hong Kong into China and took a train for 3 days to Chengdu, and a few days later got on a plane to Lhasa.
 We did consider going overland, however we heard horror stories of land slides and road blocks as trucks had to navigate the deep river valleys of the Yangtze, Mekong and Salween and we wanted to avoid any obstacles.

-I remember the excitement and anticipation of going to Lhasa, and as I was waiting in the derelict airport in Chengdu, looked over and recognized Jeffrey Hopkins – renowned Bhuddhist Scholar whose book “The Tantric Distinction” I had bought the year before.
+I remember waiting in the small, derelict Chengdu airport brimming with excitement that I was finally going to Lhasa, and all the sudden looked over and recognized Jeffrey Hopkins – renowned Bhuddhist Scholar whose book “The Tantric Distinction” I had bought the year before.
 It was an auspicious meeting!
-He was leading a group, and I don’t recall seeing any other individual travelers at all.
+Aside from the group he was leading, I don’t recall seeing any other individual travelers at all.

-And then we flew.
-I remember looking down at Namche Barwa in Eastern Tibet.
+And then we were flying over the Tibetan plateau!
+I remember looking down and seeing the huge mountain Namche Barwa in Eastern Tibet.
 I remember landing on an insubstantial runway, with barely a building in site.
 I remember thinking that nothing could have prepared us for the experience of arriving on the plateau.
-The thin crisp air, the deep blue sky, the rustic airport and gravel road that brought you to the Western Gate of the Potala felt like a dream.
+We were mesmerized by the thin crisp air, the deep blue sky, the rustic airport and gravel road that brought you to the Western Gate of the Potala.

 We somehow managed to get transport into Lhasa, but as most of the tourism infrastructure was set up for tours, we were on our own in all sense of the word.
 We walked down the main street of Lhasa with our packs on our backs as though in another world.
 There was no commercialization of Tibet at the time.
 It was like a medieval city.
 There were throngs of nomads arriving on pilgrimage dressed in their yak skin chubas, the women with braided hair, many Tibetans wearing Mao suits and caps, herds of yaks and flocks of sheep in the roads.